jmfurlott/opengl-network-model/README.md

 - iOS	    ------> iOS app

+iOS 1/29/2013 -
+	-method to split arteries and veins into two separate arrays imlpemented
+	- TODO: implement into own VBOs with own colors

 iOS 1/23/2013 - (stepping into experimental)
 	-hexagonal cylinder logic implemented but dormant still
 	-TODO: another method that constructs the array of the triangles